Hot water storage tank: Dual element electric

 When flow starts from the uppermost outlet, cold water enters the tank at the bottom.
 This drop in temperature causes the thermostat to switch on the electric heating element at the bottom of the tank.
 When the water at the top of the tank is drawn off the hot water at the top is displaced by relatively cooler water, the top thermostat turns the top element on.
 When the flow stops, the elements stay on until their settings are met.

 While it is common to have the top and bottom thermostats set differently in order to save energy, the fact that hot water rises means the thermostat controlling the upper element should feed the hottest supply, while the lower element the warmest.

 If the thermostats in such a system are reversed - warm feed from the top, hot from the center - it may not only affect the energy efficiency of the system, feeding scalding water to a domestic hot water outlet may be dangerous, or if directed to warm-feed washers damage them beyond repair.

 Safety issues

 Hot water can cause painful, dangerous scalding injuries, especially in children and the elderly.
 Water at the outlet should not exceed 49 degrees Celsius.
 Some jurisdictions set a limit of 49 degrees on tank setpoint temperature.
-On the other hand, water stored below 60 degrees Celsius can permit the growth of bacteria, such as those that cause Legionnaire's disease, which is a particular danger to those with compromised immune systems.
+On the other hand, water stored below 60 degrees Celsius can permit the growth of bacteria, such as those that cause Legionnaires' disease, which is a particular danger to those with compromised immune systems.
 One technical solution would be use of mixing valves at outlets used for sinks, baths or showers, that would automatically mix cold water to maintain a maximum below 49 C. A proposal to add this to the building code of Canada was unsuccessful.